 \begin{theorem} Let $\xi,\Delta > 0$ and $\alpha \geq 0$.
 Then \end{theorem}

-\begin{proof} The continuous-time workload process $\{V(t)\}_{t \geq 0}$ is a Harris recurrent Markov process.
+\begin{proof} The workload process $\{V(t)\}_{t \geq 0}$ is a Harris recurrent Markov process.
 By Proposition VII.3.8 in \cite{a2003}, the `skeleton process' $\{V(i\Delta)\}_{i \in \bbN}$ is a Harris recurrent Markov chain.
-By a Markov chain ergodic theorem (see e.g.\ Theorem 14.2.11 in \cite{athreya2006}), it thus follows that
+By a Markov chain ergodic theorem (see, e.g., Theorem 14.2.11 in \cite{athreya2006}),